Table of Contents

 Etiopathogenesis of Pancreatitis in Children

 Pancreatitis is an acute or chronic inflammatory process of the pancreas.
-Acute is reversible injury associated with inflammation, while chronic is irreversible destruction from prolonging inflammation.
+Acute is a reversible injury associated with inflammation, while chronic is irreversible destruction from prolonging inflammation.
 Metabolic disorders and anatomic or mechanical anomalies increase the risk of acute pancreatitis such as pancreas divisum, choledochal cyst, and sphincter of Oddi dysfunction.

 The etiopathogenesis of acute pancreatitis can be expounded in terms of its three most important causes, namely duct obstruction, acinar cell injury and defective intracellular transport.
-All these lead to activation of enzymes which results in acute pancreatitis.
+All these lead to the activation of enzymes which results in acute pancreatitis.

 The etiologies of pediatric acute pancreatitis are different from what one would encounter in adults.

 The most common causes of pediatric acute pancreatitis belong to the biliary obstructive category.
 Gallstones, biliary sludge, pancreas divisum, choledochal cyst, sphincter of Oddi dysfunction and annular pancreas are the most common examples of biliary obstruction in children that might lead to acute pancreatitis.
-Up to one third of the cases of acute pancreatitis in children are due to biliary tract obstruction.
+Up to one-third of the cases of acute pancreatitis in children are due to biliary tract obstruction.

 While alcohol is a common cause of acute pancreatitis in adults, it is rarely implicated as a cause of acute pancreatitis in the pediatric population.
-On the other hand, medications appear to account for up to one quarter of the cases of acute pancreatitis in children.
+On the other hand, medications appear to account for up to one-quarter of the cases of acute pancreatitis in children.
 Valproic acid, 6-mercaptopurine/azathioprine, mesalamine, trimethoprim/sulfamethoxazole, furosemide, tacrolimus, and steroids are commonly used in children for different indications and they have been associated with acute pancreatitis.
 These medications might cause a direct acinar cell injury.

-Systemic diseases are responsible for almost all the remainder cases of acute pancreatitis in children.
+Systemic diseases are responsible for almost all the remaining cases of acute pancreatitis in children.
 Sepsis, shock, and hemolytic-uremic syndrome are three common examples of systemic illnesses that can cause acute pancreatitis in children.

 Other less common causes of acute pancreatitis in children include trauma, viral infections, diabetic ketoacidosis, hypertriglyceridemia, hypercalcemia, and idiopathic.